Decorating with mason jars (vintage or new) is easy, budget-friendly, and can add the perfect touch of farmhouse style to your decor.

 I remember the first time I saw vintage blue mason jars lined up on a shelf in someone’s kitchen.
-It was in a magazine but I don’t remember which one.
-From that moment, I was smitten.
+It was in a magazine, but I don’t remember which one.
+From that moment on, I was smitten.
 I hopped on eBay and found a “lot” of jars for hardly any money.
 In fact I think the shipping was more than the cost of the jars.
 There were 9 or 10 jars in the box…all wrapped up in newspaper.
-As I unwrapped each one, it was like Christmas.
+As I unwrapped each one, it was just like Christmas.
 I have used them in my decor since the day they arrived on my door step.
-I’ve added a few more along the way but that original group of jars is still the heart of my collection.
+I’ve added a few more along the way, but that original group of jars is still the heart of my collection.

 The small space above the blue cabinets in my kitchen is the perfect spot for a row of mason jars.
 It’s not very high so most things don’t fit.
 If you have a small space that needs a little charm, mason jars are the budget-friendly answer.

 Of course, in my opinion, mason jars make the perfect vase.
 Anything looks better in a mason jar!
 I use them for flowers, greenery and herbs, all through the year.

 Mason jars can double as storage and decor.
 They can be used to store just about anything!
 One of my favorite ways to store dried herbs is in mason jars…and I love the way they look on my kitchen counter.

 Storage Ideas for Mason Jars

 - kitchen utensils

 Even though this post is about decorating with mason jars, I want to show you a few other ways you can use them.
 They are a very pretty packaging idea for homemade sugar scrubs.